 When one of Korotoumou’s children falls ill, she knows it immediately.
 Instead of running around playing with friends, she says they remain at home asking to sleep and lay down.
 At this is telltale sign, she now goes to the health center with confidence that she can afford the visit and treatment.
 She and her husband still wait to see if their symptoms clear up on their own, but she doesn’t wait for her children because she knows they are at greater risk and require timely treatment.
 The most frequent illness the family encounters is malaria, especially during the rainy season when the mosquito population booms.
 She and her husband still use traditional herbal medicine to treat less severe cases of malaria because it is cheaper than western medicine, and in their experience, just as effective.

 The institutions that Korotoumou and her family rely on are fragile and it is difficult for her to feel secure in their future.
 The fear of not being able to provide for their children’s health needs used to keep her up at night.
-But with the Savings for Health program, she can now rest a little easier.
-The collective nature of the savings group gives her confidence that her community cares.
-It instills in Korotoumou a feeling of agency.
+But with the support from her savings group, she can now rest a little easier.
+The collective nature gives her confidence that her community cares and it instills in her a feeling of agency.
 She knows she is contributing to better health – not just for her children, but many other children in Kalabambougou.